 The homework assignments and lab projects can be turned in within two days of their due dates without penalty.
 For example, if a homework assignment is due before class on a Wednesday, it may be turned in by Friday at midnight without penalty.
 Assignments may still be turned in after this late date, up until completion week.
-However, such assignments may not receive full credit (see section "Grading" below).
+However, such assignments may not receive full credit (see section Grading below, especially regarding missing assignments).
 If your work is consistently turned in late, this also may impact your grade unless you discuss this lateness with me.

 Quizzes must be completed during the window in which they are assigned.
+(Although you may be able to complete quizzes on Brightspace after the deadline, those grades do not count.)
 You do not need to complete every quiz in order to get full points for the quizzes.
 That said, repeatedly missing quizzes will impact your grade.